View Poker TDA Rules, Procedures, & Addendum

 B: If there was a river bet, any caller has an inalienable right to see the last aggressor’s hand on request (“the hand they paid to see”) provided the caller tabled or retains his or her cards.
 TDs discretion governs all other requests such as to see the hand of another caller, or if there was no river bet.
 See Illustration Addendum [adopted 2013].

 To play the board, a player must table all hole cards to get part of the pot (See Rule 13-A).

 First, odd chips will be broken into the smallest denomination in play.
 A) Board games with 2 or more high or low hands: the odd chip goes to the first seat left of the button.
 B) Stud, razz, and if 2 or more high or low hands in stud/8: the odd chip goes to the high card by suit in the player’s 5-card winning hand.
 C) H/L split: the odd chip in the total pot goes to the high side.
 D) If identical hands win both high and low (ex: 2 Omaha/8 wheels) the pot is split as evenly as possible.
 See Illustration Addendum.

 Each side pot will be split separately.

-The right to dispute a finished hand ends when a new hand begins (see Rule 22).
-If a hand finishes during a break, the right to dispute ends 1 minute after the pot is awarded.
+The reading of a tabled hand may be disputed until the next hand begins (see Rule 23).
+Accounting errors in calculating and awarding the pot may be disputed until substantial action occurs on the next hand.
+If a hand finishes during a break, the right to any dispute ends 1 minute after the pot is awarded.

 A new level will not be announced until the clock reaches zero.
 The new level applies to the next hand.
 A hand begins on the first riffle, push of the shuffler button, or on the dealer push.